tttmmmyyyy/fixlang/Document.md

 [Run in playground](https://tttmmmyyyy.github.io/fixlang-playground/index.html?src2=bW9kdWxlIE1haW47DQoNCm5hbWVzcGFjZSBCb29sZWFuVHJ1dGggew0KICAgIHRydXRoIDogQm9vbDsNCiAgICB0cnV0aCA9IHRydWU7DQp9DQoNCm5hbWVzcGFjZSBJbnRlZ3JhbFRydXRoIHsNCiAgICB0cnV0aCA6IEk2NDsNCiAgICB0cnV0aCA9IDQyOw0KfQ0KDQptYWluIDogSU8gKCk7DQptYWluID0gKA0KICAgIHByaW50bG4gJCAoMCArIHRydXRoKS50b19zdHJpbmcNCik7)

 will compile because Fix can infer the type of `truth` by the fact that it can be added to `0` of type `I64`.

+A module name can be a string created by concatenating strings with capital initials by periods (e.g. `Main.Model.Impl`).
+In this case, an entity whose full name is `Main.Model.Impl::truth` can be referred to as `Impl::truth` or `Model.Impl::truth`.

 ## Recursion